fourMs/MGT-python/musicalgestures/documentation/_utils.md

 #### Arguments

-iteration (int or float): The current iteration.
+- `iteration` _float_ - The current iteration.
 For example, the 57th out of 100 steps, or 12.3s out of the total 60s.

 ## audio_dilate